 Mr. Ben Watt oversees a TIC project for 6th graders at Penn Cambria Middle School and has since 2009.
 Mr. Justin Wheeler led TIC for 7th graders at the school from 2010-2015.
 Both received funds from PATU and the Clearfield Creek Watershed Association to start TIC years ago.
 Students release their trout into Clearfield Creek.

-Ms. Marian Cyburt are managing TIC at St. Benedict School in Johnstown for 6-8th graders.
+Ms. Marian Cyburt is managing TIC at Divine Mercy Catholic Academy in Johnstown for 5th and 6th graders.
 The school, Johnstown Sportsmen’s Association, Conemaugh Valley Conservancy, and MLTU provided funds to implement TIC here, beginning in the 2010-2011 school year.
 Students release trout into the Bens Creek at Ferndale Sportsmen's Club and then rotate between several outdoor workshops, similar to Conemaugh Township.

 Cambria Heights Middle School

 Mr. Jarrod Lewis, a learning support teacher, and Mr. Nate Wharton, a science teacher, implemented TIC for 6th graders during the 2011-2012 school year.
 The Rembrandt Club, MLTU, GenOn Energy, and Conemaugh Valley Conservancy provided the funds for this project.
 Students release trout into Chest Creek and then rotate between six Outdoor Discovery Workshops led by partnering organizations.
 Due to an earlier grade level starting TIC, Mr. Wharton stopped TIC in 2016.